Public relations is designed to promote goodwill in the community and present a favourable image of Guiding.

 The trefoil must not be distorted in any way.

-Blue (PMS 286) and gold (PMS 143) are the official corporate colours.
-No other colour combination is allowed.
 The trefoil and writing are all blue.
 The star and the lines are gold.
 These colour combinations also apply when the trefoil is used on its own.

 The Girl Guides Australia logo and trefoil may be printed in any single colour including gold, silver or bronze.
 When printing the whole logo, the trefoil and the wording must be the same colour.